-Our Caring Science approach also drives our scientists to look for innovative ways to obtain the research data we need without compromising pet welfare.
-Coupled with reward based training, we believe that the results we generate offer greater benefits as they are more credible and relevant to pets globally.
+Our culture of care drives Waltham scientists to look for innovative ways to obtain the research data we need without compromising pet welfare.
+Coupled with reward based training, we believe the results we generate offer greater benefits, as they are more credible and relevant to pets globally.

 Research involves collecting data.
 This could come from observing and recording behaviour, or biological samples from pets.
 But there are many approaches to doing this.
-Some examples of the ways in which we gather these samples demonstrates what we refer to as ‘caring science’.
+Some examples of the ways in which we gather these samples demonstrate what we consider ‘caring science’:

 Our cats love to spend time lounging in their rooms.
 They have plenty of places to hide, sleep, climb and watch from, as well as toys for them to practice their stalking skills.
 Handlers spend time every day in each room playing with our cats and generally giving them plenty of attention.